Managing approved projects

 Adverse events or unexpected effects during the conduct of a project

 Guidelines for action

 In addition when an animal dies unexpectedly or is euthanised due to unforeseen complications, an autopsy should be performed by a person with appropriate qualifications and/or experience and the ACEC should be notified promptly.

-Please refer to the Australian code of practice for the care and use of animals for scientific purposes on the NHMRC website for further information regarding the above.
+Please refer to the Australian code for the care and use of animals for scientific purposes 8th Edition (2013) on the NHMRC website for further information regarding the above.